sourav1547/e2e-vss/README.md

 For further information, please check `cli --help` (or `cargo run -- --help`).
 This also works for subcommands, e.g., `cli generate --help`.

 As a convenience, you can also use `run.sh`.
 It automates the config generation and node execution.
-To run a test across `NUM_NODES` nodes use `./run.sh bash [NUM_NODES] [ACSS_TYPE] [DEG] [SEED]`.
-For example, if you run `./run.sh bash 16 low-ed 10 1024`, it wiill run our low-threshold ACSS scheme with 16 nodes, use a polynomial degree of `10`, and use 1024 as the seed for generating random numbers.
+To run a test across `NUM_NODES` nodes use `./run.sh bash [NUM_NODES] [ACSS_TYPE] [DEG] [SEED] [WAIT_TIME]`.
+For example, if you run `./run.sh bash 16 low-ed 10 1024 10`, it wiill run our low-threshold ACSS scheme with 16 nodes, use a polynomial degree of `10`, and use 1024 as the seed for generating random numbers.

 PARAMETER CHOICES:
 1. Choice of `ACSS_TYPE` are: `yurek`, `low-ed`, `low-bls`, `mix-ed`, `mix-bls`, and `groth`.